 A second option is the injection of concentrated platelets into the affected joint(s).
-Platelets are present in a sample of the patients’ own blood which can be easily collected from a vein.
+Platelets are present in a sample of the patient’s blood which can be easily collected from a vein.
 The concentrated platelet fraction is then prepared using modern filtration technology.
-The injection of the platelet concentrate into the joint(s) requires strict asepsis to reduce the risk of joint infection, and so a short general anaesthetic is required.
+The injection of the platelet concentrate into the joint(s) requires strict asepsis to reduce the risk of joint infection, so a short general anaesthetic is required.
 Clinical trials have shown that one treatment gives improved weight bearing, reduced lameness and reduced pain when measured objectively (using measuring equipment) and subjectively (when graded by owners and vets) 12 weeks after treatment.
 These trials were well designed: The trials were randomised and “blinded” (the people doing the measuring and assessing did not know what treatment the dogs had had and so could not be biased in their interpretations.
 The suggestion is that improvements in clinical signs last for months but this technology is so new that we don’t really know this yet.
-The idea is that platelets release platelet derived growth factors which in turn attract stem cells to augment repair and remodelling processes.
+The idea is that platelets release platelet-derived growth factors that attract stem cells to augment repair and remodelling processes.
 See our links for more information.

 Clinical outcome using canine platelet enhancement therapy (C-PET).
 Fahie et al. Veterinary Orthopedic Society 39th Annual Conference 2012.
 Abstract reprinted in Veterinary Comparative Orthopaedics and Traumatology 3/2012, A8-9